pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Ah!
 I love this pigeon stuff.
 We have got one record matched and modified.
-We have now successfully changed the `email` to `pigeon` for `Baahubali` and made Mahishmati happier ever after. 😁
+We have now successfully changed the `email` to `pigeon` for `Baahubali`.

 > **Note to PETA:** No pigeons were hurt while writing this article.

-These are some of the operators that we can use with `update()` function.

 #### Removing Records

 We are in the final part of the CRUD (Create Retrieve Update Delete) operation.
+Make sure that you understand each of the other letters before moving onto deletion.

 Deleting records or removing documents is easier as well.
 We will be using the [`remove()`](https://docs.mongodb.com/manual/reference/method/db.collection.remove/) function for the removal operation.
-The function is similar to `update()`, but only that it doesn't take any other parameters except the `options` (optional) with `justOne` (we will talk about it sooner).
+The function is similar to `update()`, but it doesn't take any other parameters except the `options` (optional) with `justOne` (we will talk about it sooner).
 Let's try adding a dumb record before trying to delete any of our students.

 ```language-javascript
 > db.students.insert([{"name": "Bleh"}, {"name": "Bleh"}, {"name": "Blah"}]);